thijsdeschildre/switchwire-bonus/README.md

 Hardware assembly [here](https://github.com/VoronDesign/Voron-Switchwire/raw/master/Manuals/Assembly_Manual_SW.pdf).
 Toolhead assembly for [Stealthburner](https://github.com/VoronDesign/Voron-Stealthburner/blob/main/Manual/Assembly_Manual_SB.pdf).
 The enclosure isn't documented, check the CAD files.
 My remarks [here](https://github.com/thijsdeschildre/switchwire-bonus/blob/main/assembly.md).
 Make sure you check the [CAD drawings](https://github.com/VoronDesign/Voron-Switchwire/tree/master/CAD), assembly is a lot easier if you can visualize it.
+Learn [here](https://www.mattmillman.com/info/crimpconnectors) about the myriad of crimps, connectors and tools.

 ## Software configuration
 Install the software stack microcontroller.
 Usually this is a Raspberry Pi with klipper, an API such as Moonraker, and a  front-end like Mainsail or Fluidd.
 You can find premade images for these stacks.